thewebwarriorz/full-stack-test/README.md

 * Please include db migrations and necessary description to your code.
 * The test should take no longer than 3 hours to complete.
 Please stop once you have reached this point.

+## Enviroment
+* A virtual timefly.io domain has added for this project.